MizouziE/docs-seo-key-content/README.md

 #### Order By Search Volumes

-As the search volumes are an indicator of a particular keyword's value, you can order the report to display keywords with their matches in order of search volume from highest to lowest.
+Search volumes are an indicator of a particular keyword's value.
+You can order the report to display keywords with their matches in order of search volume from highest to lowest.
 To do this, click on the table heading `Search Volumes`.
 {: style="text-align: justify"}

 #### Order By Match Count